 Curves smaller than 20 degrees have a low probability of progressing and require only surveillance with periodic physical exams until skeletal maturity.
 (After skeletal maturity is reached, curves smaller than 20 degrees do not need close monitoring.)

 Curves measuring more than 20 degrees on initial presentation require intervention.
-The goal in treating patients with curves of more than 20 degrees but less than ~50 degrees is to prevent progression and not to correct existing curve (see Figure 7).
-This can often be achieved with thoraco-lumbar bracing.
+The goal in treating patients with curves of more than 20 degrees but less than ~50 degrees (see Figure 7) is to prevent progression - not correction.
+This goal can often be achieved with thoraco-lumbar bracing.
 A landmark multicenter, prospective, randomized trial known as the Bracing in Adolescent Idiopathic Scoliosis Trial (BrAIST) demonstrated a 72% success rate at preventing curve progression to 50 degrees or more compared to 48% in the observation cohort.
 Given the effectiveness of bracing, the trial was terminated early.
-Multiple societies, including the scoliosis research society (SRS), Pediatric Othopaedic Society of North America (POSNA), American Academy of Orthopaedic Surgeons (AAOS) and American Academy of Pediatrics (AAP) all recommend bracing in cases of Adolescent idiopathic scoliosis with growth remaining and curves between 20-40 degrees to prevent progression and avoid surgical intervention.
-One of the most important elements of brace therapy is effective only if the brace is worn.
+Multiple societies, including the Scoliosis Research Society (SRS), Pediatric Othopaedic Society of North America (POSNA), American Academy of Orthopaedic Surgeons (AAOS), and American Academy of Pediatrics (AAP) all recommend bracing in cases of adolescent idiopathic scoliosis with growth remaining and curves between 20-40 degrees to prevent progression and avoid surgical intervention.
+Needless to say, patient compliance is key: brace therapy is effective only if the brace is worn.

 For patients with curves measuring more than 45 to 50 degrees, surgery may be the best option to correct the deformity and halt curve progression.
 In addition to the severity of the curve, it is ideal that patients be close to or have reached skeletal maturity.